solacecommunity/solace-prometheus-exporter/README.md

 # solace_exporter

 Prometheus Exporter for Solace PubSub+<br/>
-Experimental Status<br/>
+Status: Prototype, tested only against PubSub+ software broker (VMR)<br/>

 ## Features

-The exporter is written in go, based on the Solace Legacy SEMP protocol.
-It has implemented the following endpoints:
+The exporter is written in go, based on the Solace Legacy SEMP protocol.<br/>
+It implements the following endpoints:
 <pre><code>
 .../            HTML page with endpoints
 .../metrics     Golang and standard Prometheus stuff